logseq/logseq/docs/contributing-to-translations.md

 ## Where to Contribute

-Language translations in this library, [src/main/frontend/dicts/](https://github.com/logseq/logseq/blob/master/src/main/frontend/dicts/), `<LOCALE>.cljc` file the isolated packages for each language.
+Language translations are under, [src/main/frontend/dicts/](https://github.com/logseq/logseq/blob/master/src/main/frontend/dicts/) with each language having it's own file.
+For example, the es locale is in `es.cljc `.

 ## Language Overview